michaelcbutler/CarND-Traffic-Sign-Classifier-Project/README.md

 I modified the evaluate function to report the correct label and success for each sign.
 Only the 50 kph speed limit and no passing signs were correctly classified.
 This gives an accuracy of 40%.

-The top 5 softmax probabilities were given as:
+The top 5 softmax probabilities were reported as:
 ```
 TopKV2(values=array([[  2.79131591e-01,   2.23935887e-01,   2.17550501e-01,
           1.93769023e-01,   3.86967286e-02],